 Describe the partners, their assets and what they bring to the project.
 Why are they a strong fit for the project?

 If this is an ongoing project, describe how the project will build on previously-conducted work.

 Use the table provided to create a detailed timeline for the activities that will occur within the proposed start and end date of the project.
 Activities can include: planning the project, proposed project activities, and any evaluation or assessment.
 Convey a sense of the arc of the project from beginning, through the middle, to the end.

 Evaluation (300 word limit)

 State three major objectives and outcomes for this project.
 What method(s) will you use to evaluate how well the project achieved these objectives?
 If you have completed a similar project in the past, please share the evaluation results.

 Project Expenses and Sources List

 List all project expenses.
 Provide a short explanation of the expense and list its funding source (the Arts Commission grant, various cash match sources, and/or in-kind).
 Estimate a dollar amount for in-kind services.
-Schools or districts can request the flat grant amounts below which require a 1:1 match.
+Organizations can request the flat grant amounts below which require a 1:1 match.
 A combination of cash and in-kind contributions may be used to match the grant.
 In-kind contributions may comprise no more than 50% of the match.